xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 I keep saying that things are difficult — you'll find it difficult at first with a lot of things, for example with the organizational structure.
 It will require a lot of effort in the beginning.
 It's like a slope where, if you're doing it right, little by little it will get easier with time.

-Our case happened after we delivered the first CDR version successfully, things somewhat got automated, everyone knew what to work on, communication was frictionless, new members were seamlessly integrated, but you have to always keep things in check and constantly revisit.
+Our case happened after we delivered the first CDR version successfully.
+Things somewhat got automated, everyone knew what to work on, communication was frictionless, new members were seamlessly integrated
+No matter what, you have to always keep things in check and constantly revisit.
 We didn't and cracks started to appear soon enough; it costs us a lot in the end.

 ### The bus factor

+Be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
+The bus factor is a crude way to assess how important someone is for the project.
+The way you do that is you ask yourselves, "what if this person was to get hit by a bus tomorrow?".
+You *will* come across it.
-- Be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
-The bus factor is when ... and you will come across it and some times there won't be a lot of things you'll be able to do to mitigate it.
-But also always remember: NO ONE is irreplaceable - (each time we chose to go with someone's flow, it didn't work.
-You're capable, don't forget that).
+Some times there won't be a lot you'll be able to do to mitigate it.
+But also always remember: no one is irreplaceable.
+Each time we chose to go with someone's flow after a certain threshold was crossed, it never worked.
+You're capable, don't forget that.
 Also trust your gut, like you should do in interviews.

-- This is a very long-term project, it therefore transcends individuals - as we've already stressed, always always always think about the long-term
+This is a very long-term project, it therefore *transcends* individuals.
+As we've already stressed, always always always think about the long-term.
-- Have a plan B, C, D, ... (even about design, _even_ about people (just need it to work - Akin's Law))
+Have a plan B, C, D, ... (even about design, _even_ about people).
-- It's a marathon, not a sprint - a phrase of a friend that I feel encapsulates all of this well
+A phrase of a friend that I feel encapsulates all of this well:
+> It's a marathon, not a sprint

-    - (... but there will be sprints)
+... but there will be sprints ;)

-### People and problems :(
+### Problems

+Always find the next generation that will succeed you and/or your peers.
+Do that *preemptively*.
-- Always find the next gen, preemptively.
-Otherwise it will be too late and you'll be patching holes.
-We've had that problem multiple times
+Otherwise, it will be too late and you'll be patching holes.
+We've faced this problem multiple times.
-- More often than not, there's a bigger underlying problem, and it has to do with structure.
-People are usually not the source of the problem - Don't be too eager to blame something on an individual, dig deeper
+More often than not, there's a bigger underlying problem, and it has to do with structure.
+People are *usually* not the source of the problem.
+Don't be too eager to blame something on an individual, dig deeper.

-    - But people CAN be the source of the problem.
+But people *can* be the source of the problem.
 Never underestimate that.
-Especially if they are in a position of power, either organizationally or due to technical expertise
+Especially if they are in a position of power, either organizationally or due to technical expertise.
-    - Don't make someone coo lightly (i.e. don't endow with power lightly).
+Don't endow with power lightly:
+> With great power comes great responsibility

+— Uncle Ben

 We've had that problem happen way too many times.
-It's better to leave a gap than to shoot yourself in the foot this way
+It's better to leave a gap than to shoot yourself in the foot this way.

 \figure{path="./assets/leiden-centraal-night.jpg", caption="The Leiden Centraal train station — dark mode."}

 ## People management

-### People can also be tough
+### People can *also* be tough

 - Again, there are a lot of difficulties you'll face when you're trying to get people to collaborate to see this through.
 There's some similar questions to ask yourselves.
 The first is how do you find someone to do the boring work?
 There will be a lot of it, filling spreadsheets, searching for manuals...
 Especially if you have to hold events and have a social presence too
 - It's a demanding project without rewards (monetary, ECTS...) - how do you get people to do volunteering work?
 Because they want to do it.
 Therefore, you have to make sure they want to do it *a lot*